-9.1 BOILERS:

-Where a natural gas supply is available suitably sized stainless steel modulating boilers shall be provided on the heating installation.
-In situations where these are being provided:

-• Weather compensation shall be provided without a 3-port mixing valve arrangement

-- The number heating circuits shall be rationalised e.g. one circuit where feasible - Zone control shall be via a suitable number of motorised valves provided on the heating circuit.

-The boiler room floor area as outlined in the Schedule of Accommodation is the absolute maximum floor area to be provided for the boiler room.

-In a new build situation where modulating gas fired condensing floor or wall hung boilers are specified the DoES has no objections to the floor area of the boiler room being reduced so long as:

-- Adequate floor space is provided for the equipment being installed. - Adequate circulation space for future maintenance and replacement of equipment is provided.

-9.2 ADDITIONAL FROST PROTECTION IN THE BOILER ROOM:
+11.1 BOILER HOUSE

+(a) Boiler house sizes in primary schools shall be square shaped and shall have the following areas:

+NUMBER OF CLASSROOMS BOILER HOUSE AREA (M 2)

+8 то 15 12

+16 то 19 16

+20 то 23 20

+24 PLUS 25

+- (b) These are the absolute maximum floor areas to be provided for boiler houses in primary schools. - (c) The Building Services Consulting Engineer shall liaise with the Architect at an early stage in the design process to ensure the correct shape and sized boiler house is being provided.

+11.2 BOILERS

+- (a) Where a natural gas supply is available suitably sized aluminium or stainless steel modulating boilers shall be provided on the heating installation. - (b) Boiler selection shall be based on operating pressures / temperatures, boiler efficiencies, turndown ratios, warranties, emissions and operating costs over the lifetime of the boiler. - (c) In situations where modulating boilers are provided: - Weather compensation shall be provided without a 3-port mixing valve arrangement for the heating circuit with the requirement for the lowest flow temperature.
+All heating circuits shall be installed with a mixing valve if Direct Hot Water (DHW) is provided via an indirect cylinder connected to the heating boilers or alternatively establish controls such that the DHW can be given priority for a short period of time rather than be left fluctuating on 3 port valve control. - Boiler to have external sensor to monitor outside temperature. - Commissioning to include heating slope calculation for modulating burner. - The number of heating circuits shall be rationalised e.g. one circuit where feasible. - Zone control shall be via a suitable number of motorised valves provided on the heating circuit. - (d) The boiler room floor area as outlined in the Schedule of Accommodation is the absolute maximum floor area to be provided for the boiler room. - (e) In a new build situation where modulating gas fired condensing floor or wall hung boilers are specified the DoES encourages the floor area of the boiler room being reduced so long as: - Adequate floor space is provided for the equipment being installed. - Adequate circulation space for future maintenance and replacement of equipment is provided.

+11.3 Additional Frost Protection in the Boiler Room

-A suitably rated oil filled electric radiator shall be provided in the boiler room to protect the boiler room against frost damage.
+(a) A suitably rated oil filled electric radiator shall be provided in the boiler room to protect the boiler room against frost damage.
 It shall be controlled by a frost thermostat located near the boiler room doors.